Sizing

 any

-icon.*token resolves outsidecore.size.ramp.ui.* -
+icon.*token resolves outsidecore.sizing.ramp.ui.* -

 any

-identity.*token resolves outsidecore.size.ramp.ui.* -
+identity.*token resolves outsidecore.sizing.ramp.ui.* -

-surface.maxWidthresolves outsidecore.size.ramp.layout.* -
+surface.maxWidthresolves outsidecore.sizing.ramp.layout.* -

-viewport.height.fulldoes not resolve tocore.size.viewport.heightFull -
+viewport.height.fulldoes not resolve tocore.sizing.viewport.height.full -

 any resolved